With this feature, you can edit analysis and verification data for multiple requirements with just one click.

 When doing so, you will first get a pop-up screen in which you can define the bulk edits you wish to perform on the selected requirements and/or verifications.

-When you done with defining your edit actions, click on the next button to go to the confirmation screen.
+When you are done with defining your edit actions, click on the next button to go to the confirmation screen.

 Step 3: Confirm bulk edit